frenetic-lang/tutorials/OxRepeater/index.md

   essentially any packet-processing function we like.
 For example, in theory, we could implement deep-packet inspection using the controller.
 However, processing packets on the controller is typically much slower than processing packets on switches.

-* The final rule matches ICMP traffic.
+* The final rule outputs ICMP packets on port 2.
 However, since this rule is fully shadowed by the first rule, it is never used.

 ## Warmup: Programming a Repeater